AkiodeEmmanuel/Bathymetric-Survey/README.md

   Monitored and enforced compliance with project execution, safety protocols, and offshore operations, ensuring a safe working environment for the team and minimizing risk.

 - **Dimension Control:**
-  Conducted regular dimension control tasks to verify the accuracy Positionning equipment used and Vessel Offset.
+  Conducted regular dimension control tasks to verify the accuracy Positioning equipment used and Vessel Offset.

 - **Write Reports:**
   Documented daily progress and field activities in detailed reports, providing updates on any issues encountered, and ensuring effective communication with the project team.